alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

     tapToTalk();
     ...

-    // Notify the Engine that the wakeword engine has detected the wakeword.
+    // Notify the Engine that the wake word engine has detected the wake word.
     // Currently the only keyword value supported is "ALEXA".
     startCapture( Initiator::WAKWORD, 0, 1000, "ALEXA" );
     ...